cloudevents/spec/spec.md

 environments, like SDKs, event routers or tracing systems.
 The portability and productivity we can achieve from event data is hindered overall.

-Enter OpenEventing, a specification for describing event data in a common way.
+Enter CloudEvents, a specification for describing event data in a common way.
-OpenEventing seeks to ease event declaration and delivery across services, platforms and beyond.
+CloudEvents seeks to ease event declaration and delivery across services, platforms and beyond.

-OpenEventing is a new effort and it's still under active development.
+CloudEvents is a new effort and it's still under active development.
 However, its working group has received a surprising amount of industry interest, ranging from major cloud providers to popular SaaS companies.
 Our end goal is to offer this specification to the Cloud Native Computing Foundation.